 Adobe released a new application called “Lightroom CC”, and they renamed the newest 7.0 version of the Lightroom program we have known and used for 10 years “Lightroom Classic CC”.
 In this article I’ll explain what Lightroom CC and Classic are and how they differ to help you make a decision on which is right for you.
 Note that I would expect Lightroom CC to acquire new features fairly quickly, so you should revisit your decision regularly.

 These two solutions are only available as subscriptions.
-However, Adobe has decided to also continue selling the non-subscription perpetual Lightroom 6 – consider this to be an old version of Lightroom Classic.
-Lightroom 6 hasn’t gotten any new features in over two years, and will receive only two more small updates over the next few months to provide support for new cameras, new lens profiles and bug fixes.
+However, Adobe is still selling the non-subscription perpetual Lightroom 6 – consider this to be an old version of Lightroom Classic.

+Lightroom 6 hasn’t gotten any new features in over two years, and received its final update of support for new cameras, new lens profiles and bug fixes in December, 2017.
 If you’re using an even older version of Lightroom and want to get as up-to-date as possible without subscribing, this is an option – but consider that as new Mac and Windows operating systems comes out, there’s no guarantee that they won’t introduce significant issues in Lightroom 6 – and if so, Adobe will not fix them.
+(Update: Google Maps made a change that killed Lightroom 6’s Map module – this will not be fixed.)
 As you read the content below, consider Lightroom 6 to be an older version of Lightroom Classic.
-(I haven’t yet verified whether the pricing for Lightroom 6 will stay at $149 for new users, and $79 for the upgrade version.)

 Lightroom Classic is a desktop-centric solution – your photos reside on your computer, and you manage where they reside, what folder structure they reside in, what the file names are, etc. Understanding the relationship between your files and Lightroom’s catalog is critical to using this program successfully, as otherwise you will encounter missing file and folder issues, lost work, etc. It’s left completely up to you to back up your catalog using Lightroom’s utility, and your photos using some program other than Lightroom.